-As the COVID-19 pandemic continues to unfold, we know it’s the most vulnerable who are most at risk—including displaced families.
-Together with our partners, we’re rapidly adapting our refugee response work to continue reaching them.
+As the COVID-19 pandemic continues, we know it’s the most vulnerable who are most at risk—including displaced families.
+Together with our partners, we’re rapidly adapting our refugee response work to continue to reach the youngest refugees and their families.
 While in-person direct services are on hold, we’re delivering parenting resources through WhatsApp, making storybooks available online, and airing brand-new, remotely-produced COVID-19 content – all to support continued early learning and help families cope during these especially challenging times.

-The effect of the global refugee crisis is hard to overstate.
-It has displaced over 31 million children.
+The scale of the global refugee crisis is staggering.
+Almost 80 million people are displaced worldwide – over 31 million of whom are children.
 They’ve lost homes and loved ones, seen violence, and endured the kinds of trauma that put them at risk for lifelong impairments.
 Millions have no access to quality early learning, yet less than 3% of all humanitarian aid goes to education, and only a tiny fraction of that to early childhood.
 With such high stakes, the challenge is clear.
 How the world meets it will have ripple effects on society for decades.
 But in the face of great difficulty, we also see hope.

 Children are remarkably resilient.
 At Sesame Workshop, we know from decades of tackling some of the toughest challenges facing children that if we reach them early, we can help change their trajectories.
 But we also know we can’t do it alone—in this case, we needed partners who understand the plight of refugees as well as we understand the needs of young children.
 So, with historic support from the MacArthur Foundation and the LEGO Foundation, we’ve teamed up with the International Rescue Committee (IRC), BRAC, and others to bring hope and opportunity to a generation of refugee children.